Te kāhui mahi ngātahi

 Having had her own experiences of inequity through personal health issues, Delphina is passionate about addressing issues of inequity in the health sector, advocating for the needs of both mainstream youth and Pacifica communities and empowering them when seeking health and wellbeing services.

-Her own lived experience and subsequent positive recovery outcome have led to a passion to help and support others to navigate their own journey of recovery from mental health.
+Her own lived experience and subsequent positive recovery outcome have led to a passion to help and support others to navigate their own journey of recovery from mental distress.

-The kindness and support shown to Jodie led to a change in career from corporate communications, lobbying and public relations to using her skills and networking abilities to help others through collaboration, co-design and leadership.
+The kindness and support shown to Jodie, particularly access to Peer Support workers as part of her recovery journey, led to a change in career from corporate communications, lobbying and public relations to using her skills and networking abilities to help others through collaboration, co-design and Lived Experience leadership.

 Jodie found a lot of healing in reconnecting to her culture and te ao Māori.
 This reconnection has assisted greatly in connecting well with iwi and whānau and addressing some of the inequities for Māori with mental health and addictions.